AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/BBands_B.md

 ### Preparing the data

-The data set for the BBands indicator needs those fields which are necessary for the series you plan to use - for example, "value" is necessary to set the Line series, but the OHLC and Candlestick Chart need four values ("open", "high", "low" and "close").
+The data set for the BBands %B indicator needs those fields which are necessary for the series you plan to use - for example, "value" is necessary to set the Line series, but the OHLC and Candlestick Chart need four values ("open", "high", "low" and "close").

 ```
 // map loaded data for the ohlc series